evening-coffee/ambient-browser/README.md

-# ambient-browser
+# Ambient Browser Project

- A website that plays ambient audio tracks along with fitting background images.
+A web-based audio player that helps you set the mood.